The Egyptians - Clothing

 The ancient Egyptians wore light clothes made from linen.

 Linen is made from flax - a plant which was grown along the Nile.
-The picture below shows the flax growing process.
+The picture above shows the flax growing process.

 Once harvested, the flax was soaked in water until soft.
 The soften flax was then separated into fibres which were beaten before being spun into thread which was then woven into cloth.